Audits & Institutional Reports

-The TTU Vice President for Research also publishes an annual report which contains total and restricted research expenditures data, the most recent being the 2015 Annual Report.
+The TTU Vice President for Research & Innovation also publishes an annual report which contains total and restricted research expenditures data, the most recent being the 2017 Annual Report.

-For additional questions on the Statewide Single Audit or institutional reports, please contact Simone Hasie, Accounting Services Managing Director.
+For additional questions on the Statewide Single Audit or institutional reports, please contact Sarah Cody, Accounting Services: Managing Director.